Four of Pentacles

 The reversed Four of Pentacles means you are coming to terms with your relationship to wealth:

-- Moving from a materialistic view to one that now sees wealth as something that should be used to fundamentally expand your life and happiness rather than a prize of success to be hoarded.
+• Moving from a materialistic view to one that now sees wealth as something that should be used to expand your happiness, rather than a prize of success to be hoarded.

-- Sharing your financial or material successes more and in a way that makes you happier.
+• Sharing your financial or material successes more, in a way that makes you happier.

 For career and communications, the reversed card suggests you have learned to open up and share more, or have learned from past mistakes and failures.
 You may be ready for a new career or a move.